 Here is a picture of the decorative labels I made for my clothes closet.
 I bought the pink boxes at IKEA.

 While I was in Photoshop Elements, I added the item names to each label using the font Ever After but you can use markers over the lamination using your own handwriting.
 I have many blank labels with which I do just that.

-- If you know your way around Photoshop Elements or any photo editing software program, open up the downloaded label .pdf file in the program and use your favorite fonts to personalize each label, then print out the labels and seal with the laminating sheets.
+- If you know your way around Photoshop Elements or any photo editing software program, open up the downloaded label .pdf file in the program, upload the .pdf and use your favorite fonts to personalize each label, then print out the labels and seal with the laminating sheets.